Skip to content

 Post-disaster urban planning; governance; building back better framework

 Laurie Johnson and Robert Olshansky’s After Great Disasters extended the foundational analysis of post-disaster reconstruction through case studies of recovery management in six countries, with particular attention to Japan after the 1995 Kobe earthquake.
 Their framework distinguishes emergency response from short-term reconstruction from long-term redevelopment — phases that require different institutional arrangements, funding mechanisms, and community engagement.
-The thesis identifies the gap between FEMA’s emergency housing operations and Lahaina’s permanent reconstruction as reflecting exactly this phase mismatch: agencies optimized for rapid disbursement cannot perform the decade-scale coordination that community rebuilding requires.
+The gap between FEMA’s emergency housing operations and Lahaina’s permanent reconstruction reflects exactly this phase mismatch: agencies optimized for rapid disbursement cannot perform the decade-scale coordination that community rebuilding requires.